-If you're making an injury claim after a car accident, you might have heard the insurance company (or your personal injury attorney) mention the phrase "maximum medical improvement" (or "MMI") as it pertains to your injuries and medical treatment.
-In this article, we'll explain what MMI is, and why whether or not you've reached it (or at least come close) is a key factor when it's time to consider a car accident settlement.
+If you're making an injury claim after a car accident, you might have heard the insurance adjuster or your attorney talk about "maximum medical improvement" (or MMI).
+In this article, we'll explain what MMI is, and why it's a key factor when it's time to think about a car accident settlement.

-You should never negotiate a settlement in a car accident case until you have reached MMI, and at least have a well-defined understanding understanding of the extent of your injuries and the future care you'll require.
-Under no circumstances should you sign any settlement agreement or sign a release of liability until you've reached this point.
+You shouldn't negotiate a settlement in a car accident case until you have reached MMI, or at least have a clear understanding of the extent of your injuries and the future care you'll require.
+Under no circumstances should you sign any settlement agreement or sign a release of liability until you've reached MMI.

-The reason for this is simple.
-Once you settle, you're agreeing to release the other driver from any further liability in connection with the underlying car accident.
-If your injuries turn out to be worse than you first thought, or complications arise, you can't go back and demand more in the way of compensation.
-The case is over once you sign a settlement agreement and release, and the other driver is off the legal hook for any additional or unforeseen damages.
+Once you settle, you're agreeing to release the at-fault driver from any liability in connection with the underlying car accident.
+If your injuries turn out to be worse than you first thought, or complications arise, you can't go back and ask for more money.
+Your case is closed forever as soon you sign a settlement agreement and the at-fault driver is off the hook for additional or unforeseen damages.

-It's also important to attend every medical appointment you make, to co-operate with all your health care providers, and to do everything your doctors tell you to do in terms of follow-up care.
-That's because as an insurance claimant or a personal injury plaintiff, you have a legal obligation to "mitigate your damages" -- which simply means you must take all reasonable steps to facilitate your recovery, and to avoid anything that might make your condition worse or prolong the need for ongoing treatment.
+It's also important to attend every medical appointment you make, to cooperate with all your health care providers, and to do everything your doctors tell you to do in terms of follow-up care.
+As an insurance claimant or a personal injury plaintiff, you have a legal obligation to mitigate your damages—which simply means you have to take all reasonable steps to get better and avoid doing anything that might make your condition worse.

 If you have questions about whether you've reached MMI, talk to a car accident lawyer.
 A lawyer can help you figure out the value of your claim, negotiate with the insurance adjuster, and advocate for you in court.